 Deep Copy: This action is essentially re-uploading and copying the part.
-There will be a new part file in your library after this action is completed.
-The only quote associated with this part file will be the one where it was deeply copied on.
+There will be a new part in your part library after this action is completed.
+The only quote item associated with this part file will be the one you just created with the action.

 I created a copy/revision of my quote, are the items deep copied or duplicated?

 Creating a copy or revision of your quote will duplicate the quote items, not deep copy.
 The part will now exist in both the original and new quote and may require you to manually deep copy the item if attempting to perform one of the actions listed above.